At a glance…

 Please note, this is an example schedule as some projects take place in the afternoon.
 Start time and daily workload depends on your chosen project.

 Volunteers are accommodated alongside other international volunteers in a dormitory-style volunteer house.
-Please note that when the volunteer house is full, home-stays will be used to accommodate the remaining volunteers.
-Living is comfortable in both the volunteer house and homestays and all accommodation has electricity, running water and western bathrooms.
-WiFi is also available in the accommodation.
+Living is comfortable in the volunteer house with electricity, running water, WiFi and western bathrooms.
+There is no air-conditioning in the accommodation, however fans are provided.

-Bedrooms are comprised of single beds with bedding provided.
-You can expect to share a room with one to three other volunteers, however in some homestays, volunteers get their own rooms.
+Bedrooms are comprised of single beds and you can expect to share a room with one to three other volunteers.
 Tap water in Jamaica is generally safe to drink but please check with your accommodation host if you are unsure.
 We encourage you to bring a reusable water bottle to refill each day, as this will avoid you having to purchase plastic water bottles.
-Low pressure showers should be expected and the water is not always heated.
-You should bring your own toiletries and towels.
+Low pressure showers should be expected and the water is usually not heated.
+Bedding is provided, however you should bring your own toiletries and towels.

 For lunch and dinner, you can cook for yourself in the spacious and well-equipped communal kitchen at the volunteer accommodation - this includes gas hob, oven, microwave, fridge and pantry space.
-Alternatively, you can purchase lunch and dinner from restaurants nearby the volunteer placements and accommodation at a cost of between CA$6 and CA$30 per meal.
+Alternatively, you can purchase lunch and dinner from restaurants nearby the volunteer placements and accommodation at a cost of between US$5 (CA$7) and US$25 (CA$34) per meal.

 For volunteers who would like to have their dinners catered for, a weekly dinner plan (Monday - Friday) is available for US$40 per week (paid to the team in Jamaica directly).
 Not all dietary requirements can be covered and these should be discussed with the team in Jamaica before booking the dinner plan.